 But now here we are a decade later a new Batman Reboot is out and the cycle is repeating with people coming out of the woodwork about how Nolan's Batman movies were always cringe and embarrassed to be what they were and now Matt Reeves has finally made a Legit Batman movie.
 And now it's like Karma, I'm in the position of those I was once annoying to.

 I don't hate The Batman, I respect a lot of what it does.
 But it is in my current mental rankings my least favorite Live Action movie containing Batman characters, and the gap between it and second lowest is pretty significant.
-I actively like every other live action movie with Batman characters in it that exists, including each versions of movies with more then one version, even the ones that were contentious when they were new.
+I actively like every other live action movie with Batman characters in it that exists way more, including each versions of movies with more then one version, even the ones that were contentious when they were new.
 And there are now a lot of those, it's kind of doubled since the time when Rises was the most recent.

 One thing that amuses me is how they keep hyping up finally getting Batman as a Detective, and I recall how that was literally one of the hooks for The Dark Knight as well, the little subplot about the Bullet, and even when I was at my most blindly loyal to The Dark Knight I kind of had to admit that was it's most underwhelming aspect.
 In The Batman he fails at being a Detective, every single time he doesn't figure out anything till it's too late.
 We still don't have a good Batman Detective film, if you wanna see what one would look like watch a Detective Conan movie.